How to Convert MapInfo TAB to Esri Shapefile

 featuretypewindow.png

 Next, switch to the User Attributes tab.
-We will have to shorten the ZonesCategory attribute name since we are writing to shapefile because there is a 10 character attribute name limit.
+We will need to shorten the ZonesCategory attribute name, as we are writing to a shapefile, which has a 10-character attribute name limit.
 In the User Attributes tab, change ZoneCategory to Category.
 Then click OK to close the Feature Type dialog.

 userattributes.png